Discovering Virtual Machines Managed by VMware vCenter or ESX/ESXi

 Preparing the target VMware environment for Dynamic Discovery

 To perform dynamic discovery in VMware environments, the Security Console can connect to either a vCenter server or directly to standalone ESX(i) hosts.
+To determine if the application supports a connection to an ESX(i) host that is managed by vCenter, consult VMware’s interoperability matrix at http://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php.

 The application supports direct connections to the following ESX(i) versions:

-• ESX 4.1
+- ESX 4.1

-• ESX 4.1, Update 1
+- ESX 4.1, Update 1

-• ESXi 4.1
+- ESXi 4.1

-• ESXi 4.1, Update 1
+- ESXi 4.1, Update 1

-• ESXi 5.0
+- ESXi 5.0

-• ESXi 5.5
+- ESXi 5.5

-• ESXi 6.x
+- ESXi 6.x

-• ESXi 7.0
+- ESXi 7.0

-Make sure that port 443 is open on the vCenter or virtual machine host because the application needs to contact the target in order to initiate the connection.
+- Ensure that port 443 is open on the vCenter or virtual machine host because the application needs to contact the target in order to initiate the connection.

-When creating a discovery connection, you will need to specify account credentials so that the application can connect to vCenter or the ESX/ESXi host.
-Make sure that the account has permissions at the root server level to ensure all target virtual assets are discoverable.
+- Confirm that the account has permissions at the root server level so that all target virtual assets are discoverable.
 If you assign permissions on a folder in the target environment, you will not see the contained assets unless permissions are also defined on the parent resource pool.
-As a best practice, it is recommended that the account have read-only access.

-Make sure that virtual machines in the target environment have VMware Tools installed on them.
+- Make sure that virtual machines in the target environment have VMware Tools installed on them.
 Assets can be discovered and will appear in discovery results if they do not have VMware Tools installed.
 However, with VMware Tools, these target assets can be included in dynamic sites.
 This has significant advantages for scanning.
-See Configuring a site using a Dynamic Discovery connection .
+See Configuring a site using a Dynamic Discovery connection.